The Shokz OpenRun Pro are TechRadar's new top-rated running headphones

 The problem is that choosing a bone conduction headset usually means sacrificing sound quality for safety.
 Bass in particular tends to suffer, which is a real drawback if you rely on a driving beat to keep you motivated.
 It's proven that music can have a performance-enhancing effect during exercise , but tinny sound might just distract you.

 That's where the Shokz OpenRun Pro come in.
-Shokz (formerly known as Aftershokz) has been in the running headphone business for many years, and over time its headsets have become lighter and more comfortable, with improved battery life,
+Shokz (formerly known as Aftershokz) has been in the running headphone business for many years, and over time its headsets have become lighter and more comfortable, with improved battery life too.

 What sets the OpenRun Pro apart, though, is the addition of new bass transducers in each of the pads the transmit vibrations to your auditory nerve.
 It makes a world of difference, and means you no longer have to sacrifice rich sound in the interests of spatial awareness.